 This is a perfect short chapter book to start off the school year.
 I remember reading it when I was a kid and it brings back all the feels.
 My 2nd graders love the simplicity and silliness of this Judy Blume classic.

 Hallie’s Horrible Handwriting

 Hallie likes everything about school except handwriting.
-The story shares how, with the help of her teacher, she overcomes her struggle with writing.
+The story shares how, with the help of her teacher, she overcame her struggle with writing.
 This is a great story about having a growth mindset and accepting the areas where you need to make progress.
 It’s another short one so it’s great for the beginning of the year when students’ attention is still building stamina.